alemayhu/2nft/DESIGN.md

 2nft consists of three parts.
 The user facing part is a [Angular][a] application.
 The Angular app communicates with a server running a small HTTP API.
-The couple of methods implemented are described below.
+The couple of methods implemented are described in [API][#API].

 If you are not familiar with JavaScript, the server component here is a [Node.js][n] application.
 The server has three dependencies [Express][e], [body-parser][b] and [nodeman][no].
 Express is the main framework used to develop the server and body-parser basically extends it so that we can handle incoming requests by parsing the `.body`. nodemon is just a local dependency meant for local development.
 The exact versions are available in the [package.json](./package.json).

 ### API